McDonald's to move international tax base to UK amid EU scrutiny

 The reorganization comes amid an investigation by the EU into what it says are sweetheart tax deals that smaller states in the bloc offer to multinational companies to lure jobs and investment.

-(Reporting by Abhijith Ganapavaram in Bengaluru and Tom Bergin in London; Editing by Ted Kerr)
+$1 = 0.9414 euros) (Reporting by Abhijith Ganapavaram in Bengaluru; Editing by Ted Kerr)

+* On Jan 25, 2017, company's independent directors sent a letter to Joseph Stilwell of Stilwell Group - SEC filing

+NEW YORK, Jan 26 Bitfury, a U.S. infrastructure provider of bitcoin and private blockchains, announced on Thursday that Credit China FinTech Holdings Ltd has invested $30 million in the company.